 Camping is the ultimate way to unplug, unwind, and spend time with friends.
 And while we love hiking, biking, and all of the adventures that go along with camping, one of our favorite parts is sitting around the campfire with friends and family.
-As kids, we’d spread out a blanket and call it good, but as an adult, a solid camping chair makes a huge difference.
+As kids, we’d spread out a blanket and call it good, but as an adult, good camping chairs make all the difference.

 Camping chairs make everything more comfortable and, therefore, more enjoyable, and who doesn’t want that?
 Sure, it’s something else to lug around, but having somewhere to park when your legs are tired is worth its weight in gold.
-And these days, there are an insane amount of options out there, from fully decked-out thrones to lightweight stools.
-Even full-on couches!
+And these days, there are plenty of options out there, from fully decked-out thrones to lightweight stools, and even camping couches!

-We got our hands on the best camping chairs of 2024 and gave them a run for their money in Hawaii, Colorado, and California.
+We got our hands on the best camping chairs of 2024 and tested them on many trips to camp, the beach, and the backcountry.
 Read on for our top picks as well as our honorable mentions.
 And if you’re curious about how these chairs stack up against one another, take a look at our Comparison Table.
-Or, if you’re wondering what to look for in a solid camping chair, peep our Buyer’s Guide.
+Or, if you’re wondering what to look for in a solid camping chair, check out our Buyer’s Guide.

 The Best Camping Chairs of 2024